HigoTh/kuepfd/README.md

-# Simulations for the Paper **Cascaded Multiwire-PLC/Multiple-VLC System: Characterization and Performance**
+# Simulations for the Paper **Joint Power Control and Beam Steering for NGSO-to-GSO Interference Mitigation in Ku Band**

 This repository contains the code and simulations used to generate the results presented in the paper **Joint Power Control and Beam Steering for NGSO-to-GSO Interference Mitigation in Ku Band**.
 The figures and data shown in the paper are reproduced using a Jupyter notebook **simulations.ipynb** that calls functions and classes defined in a custom Python package called **epfd_analysis**.